cert-manager/testing/README.md

 We have certain requirements on files in these repository:

 * boilerplate check - we require that all files in the repository have a valid copyright notice at the top of the file.
-Examples of copyright notices for different filetypes can be seen in [hack/boilerplate](hack/boilerplate).
+* prowgen check - we require that all cert-manager job configuration files are generated using `prowgen`.

 You can run the lint checks with: